-Black holes (BHs) are one of the most fascinating objects in the universe.
-The presence of BHs has remained the subject of interest since Einstein found their existence in the universe using his theory of general relativity (GR).
-Black holes give a significant tool to examine and test the essential laws of the universe.
+One of the most fascinating objects in the universe is a black hole (BH).
+The presence of a BH has remained the subject of interest since Einstein found their existence using his theory of general relativity (GR).
+A BH provides a significant tool to examine and test the essential laws of the universe.
 A BH is an area in the universe that has such an excessive gravity that nothing can get away from its pull, even the light can not escape.
+In addition, the first picture of a BH was seen by Event Horizon Telescope collaboration [1, 2].

-Einstein declared the presence of gravitational waves and gravitational lensing as phenomena of GR in 1916 [1].
-The gravitational waves from BHs and neutron stars merger had been recognized via LIGO, which proved the theoretical expectancies that are nicely geared up with experimental studies [2, 3].
-In addition, the first image of the BH was seen by Event Horizon Telescope collaboration [4, 5].
-After the identification of the gravitational waves, a large wide variety of gravity theories faces many drawbacks, but the identification of the gravitational waves also grabbed the attention in the field of gravitational lensing (GL) [6].
-The concept of GL was first presented by Soldner in 1801 within the history of Newton's theory of gravitation [7].
-To grasp the knowledge of galaxies and universe, GL is extremely useful technique.
-At that point, facts taken in the duration of a solar eclipse for a rich star field in 1919, explorations via Eddington anticipations just about that of the GR estimations [8].
-During the instant of solar eclipse, the astrophysicist observed bending within the starlight that have been as a result of the Sun's gravitational field.
-After this, in comparison of results with the Einstein predictions, they observed that they have got similar findings.
-These consequences performed the crucial role within the experiential evidence of Einstein's prediction.
-Gravitational lensing is the bending of light within the extant of gigantic objects which is expected by GR.
-In literature GL has been divided into three types (i) strong GL (ii) weak GL (iii) micro GL [9]-[14].
+The concept of gravitational lensing (GL) was first presented by Soldner in 1801 in the background of Newton's theory of gravitation [3].
+Einstein declared the presence of gravitational waves and GL as a phenomena of GR in 1916 [4].
+The gravitational waves from BHs and neutron stars merger had been recognized via LIGO in 2015, which proved that the theoretical expectancies are nicely geared up with the experimental studies [5, 6].
+After the identification of the gravitational waves, a large wide variety of gravity theories faced many drawbacks, but the identification of the gravitational waves also grabbed the attention in the field of GL [7].
+Gravitational lensing is extremely useful technique to understand the knowledge of galaxies and universe.
+Gravitational lensing is a bending of light within the extent of the gigantic objects which is proposed by the GR.

+In literature GL has been divided into three types (i) strong GL (ii) weak GL and (iii) micro GL [8]-[13].
+Strong GL is the effect of GL which is strong enough to produce multiple images, arc or Einstein's rings, in strong GL geometry is favourable and the bending is comparatively large.
+In weak GL, the lens is not strong enough to produce the multiple images.
+Also, in case of weak lensing, the geometry is less favourable.
+For micro GL, lens is a small mass and the the geometry is extremely favourable and the bending, distortion and multiple images caused by lensing cannot be resolved.
+The study of GL has gained much attention from researchers and has proved to be very useful to investigate many astrophysical objects like naked singularities, BHs and the wormholes [8]-[60].

-Weak lensing is an effective way for the measurement of the astronomical object which might be big (including BH) and have huge radii without demanding about their structures.
-The expansion of the universe can also be studied by using GL.
-The study of GL has gained much attention from researchers.
-Gravitational lensing has proved very useful to investigate many astrophysical objects like naked singularities, BHs and the wormholes [9]-[20].
-In past years, many investigations have connected GL with the Gauss-Bonnet theorem (GBT) after Gibbons and Werner confirmation about the feasible manner to calculate the bending angle from BHs that show asymptotic behaviour by using GBT [21]:
+In past years, many investigations have connected GL with the Gauss-Bonnet theorem (GBT) after Gibbons and Werner confirmation about the feasible manner to calculate the bending angle of BHs that shows asymptotic behaviour [22].
+The bending angle can be defined as:

-$$\check{\Theta} = - \int \int{D\infty} \mathcal{K} dS.$$
+$$\alpha = - \int \int{D\infty} \mathcal{K} dS,$$